If you've blocked our ad, please consider unblocking it.

 Mega Man Battle Network 5 Models

 If the game detects it is a pirated copy, the game will repeatedly display the message "Hey, hurry up and touch the train, kid!" (in the English version) during a scene shortly before the first battle.
-Pressing any button will cause it to display again.
+After dismissing it, pressing any button will cause it to display again.
 The player cannot do anything else and will be forced to quit.